NirenBhoja/Spinor_Combinatorial_Rep_Search/README.md

 # SpinorRep

 A small Python utility for constructing binary matrix representations of spinors subject to a set of combinatorial constraints.
-Given the matrix dimensions, per-column sum limits, allowed per-row sums, and a maximum allowed overlap between any two rows, `SpinorRep` searches for a valid configuration by random column permutation with rejection sampling.
+Given the matrix dimensions, per-column sum limits, allowed per-row sums, and a maximum allowed overlap between any two rows, `SpinorRep` searches for a valid configuration.

 ## Authors